 Creating a seamless and exceptional customer experience can be difficult as businesses struggle to connect the silos that exist within the company.
 One of the reasons why silos are so prevalent in today’s business landscape is because of all the disparate data companies collect on customers.
 Each business function often has its own set of customer data that may differ from another function.
 These unique “sources of truth” can generate insightful information; however, they are only one piece of the experience, and if used independently can lead to a misinterpretation of the true customer experience.

 In order to understand the purpose of a CX team and how one operates, you first need to understand how most businesses organize, manage, and carry out their customer experiences today.
 Essentially, a company’s customer experience is owned and managed by a handful of teams.
 This includes, but is not limited to, digital, brand, strategy, UX, retail, design, pricing, membership, logistics, marketing, and customer service.
 All of these teams have a hand in customer experience.
 In order to affirm that they are working towards a common goal, they communicate in a timely manner, meet and discuss upcoming initiatives and projects, and discuss results along with future objectives.

 In a perfect world, every team has the time and passion to accomplish these things to ensure the customer experience is in sync with their work.
-In reality, what happens is teams end up scrambling for information and understanding of how each business function is impacting the customer experience, sometimes after it has already launched.
+In reality, teams end up scrambling for information and understanding of how each business function is impacting the customer experience, sometimes after it has already launched.

 This process is extremely inefficient and can lead to serious problems across the customer experience.
 These problems can lead to irreparable financial losses.
 If business functions are not on the same page when launching an experience, it creates a broken one.
 Siloed teams create siloed experiences.